Ayush3941/fabric-x-chaincode-compat-proto/README.md

 "chaincode_event": { "event_name": "log", ... }
 ```

 `compatv2` is self-contained.
-It seeds `old-value` and `delete-me` inside the
-same chaincode invocation, so no setup `put` transactions are required.
 It also
 checks the current client identity path with `stub.GetCreator()`,
 `cid.GetMSPID(stub)`, `cid.GetID(stub)`, `stub.GetBinding()`, and
 `stub.GetDecorations()`.
 It also verifies proposal-carried data through